How to Design A Content-First Strategy using Agility CMS

 One of the ways Agility CMS can help you implement a content-first strategy is by using page management.

-Agility CMS adopts all the aspect of Headless CMS that makes an omnichannel approach easy, with the understanding that Page Management is of utmost importance in any website project.
+Agility CMS adopts all the aspects of Headless CMS that makes an omnichannel approach easy, with the understanding that Page Management is of utmost importance in any website project.

 Page management enables both editors and developers to build pages faster by creating a page and using a template.
 You can add modules to that template and fill in all the content in different zones.